-Ventnor is a small community in Victoria within the Bass Coast local government area (postcode 3922).
-With a population of 982, the suburb has an older demographic with a median age of 58.
+Ventnor (postcode 3922) is a small community in Victoria within the Bass Coast local government area.
+The area has roughly 982 residents and an older demographic, with a median age of 58.
 Households earn a median income of $67K per year, with an average household size of 2.2 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +2.1% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, technicians & trades.
+Employment in the area leans toward construction and healthcare.
 The top ancestries reported are English, Australian, Irish.

-The median house price in Ventnor is $378,000, having remained flat 0% over the past year.
-The current median weekly rent is $450.
-This gives a gross rental yield of approximately 6.2%.
+The median house price in Ventnor is $378,000, broadly unchanged over the past year.
+The current median weekly rent is $480.
+This gives a gross rental yield of approximately 6.6%.
 The median monthly mortgage repayment is $1,657.

 Ventnor is served by 1 school, including 1 primary.
 The average ICSEA score is 1071, which is above the national average of 1,000.
 Public transport access includes 6 bus stops.
 The crime rate in the Bass Coast LGA is higher than average at 8,622 incidents per 100,000 population.

-From an investment perspective, Ventnor offers a gross rental yield of 6.2%, rated as high yield.
-Property prices sit below the state median ($378K/$875K), suggesting a potential value opportunity.
+On the investment side, The gross rental yield works out to roughly 6.6%, which reads as high yield.
+Property prices sit below the state median ($378K/$875K), which can point to relative value.
 The price-to-income ratio of 5.6x is considered affordable.
 House prices have moved +0.0% year-on-year.
+Population growth of +2.1% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.